robbkidd/robbkidd.github.com/source/_posts/2012-07-27-active-record-postgres-and-sequence-naming.markdown

     "products_pkey" PRIMARY KEY, btree (id)
 ```

+The who the what?

 On line 4, the next value for the `widgets.id` column is coming
 from a sequence named `products_id_seq`.
-The who the what?
-This
-is not catastrophic for small code bases, but imagine coming across
+This is not catastrophic
+for small code bases, but imagine coming across this database
-this database months or years from now.
-"Why's the widget table
+months or years from now.
+"Why's the widget table have a sequence
-have a sequence named 'products'?"
+named 'products'?"

 The good news is that
 [AR v3.2.7 includes a fix for this](https://github.com/rails/rails/pull/7031).
-When you rename a table, if the name of sequence for the table's
+When you rename a table, if the name of the sequence for the table's
-primary key matches the AR default "tablename_columnname_id", then
+primary key matches the AR default "tablename_columnname_seq", then
 the sequence will be renamed as well.
 (I suppose the next order of
 business is to get that index renamed, too.)